tmdict/tmdict/data/content/fgo-material-vi/osakabehime/character.en.md

 After having lost the argument, Osakabehime ended up dropping her fox element and adopted a bat element when being summoned!

-Osakabehime "Just looking at her she seems to exude this incredible normie aura, but I also feel like there’s something oddly off about her, like she carries a very unfortunate air around her due to carrying some huge weight on her shoulders～♪ I guess being strong and famous isn’t all that great after all…"
+Osakabehime “Just looking at her she seems to exude this incredible normie aura, but I also feel like there’s something oddly off about her, like she carries a very unfortunate air around her due to carrying some huge weight on her shoulders～♪ I guess being strong and famous isn’t all that great after all…”

 #### Murasaki Shikibu